frasertweedale/notes-redhat/design/freeipa-rfc2818.rst

 Each CA clone has the file ``/etc/pki/pki-tomcat/ca/registry.cfg``, which defines the name and class of each profile policy component to instantiate.
 This file must be updated to instantiate the new profile policy components.
+This should be done as part of Dogtag's upgrade procedure.

 The ``caIPAserviceCert`` profile configuration must be updated to use the new profile policy components.
+Because FreeIPA now owns its profiles, this shall be done as part of the FreeIPA upgrade procedure.

 How to Test